Employer of Record

 Adherence to Notice Periods

-Both employers and employees must adhere to the specified notice periods unless otherwise outlined in formal agreements or contracts.
-As the notice period elapses, the employment contract concludes, and the employee fulfills regular job responsibilities during this notice period.
+Both employers and employees must adhere to the specified notice periods unless otherwise outlined in formal agreements, employment contracts, or applicable collective agreements.
+During the notice period, the employment relationship continues normally unless otherwise agreed.

 EOR Solutions in Finland